haole1683/unlearn_multimodal/statement.md

 advCLIP:
 82.64

-# correct result in CLIP ViT/16 in cifar-10
+# result in CLIP ViT/16 in cifar-10

 ## clean
 ### zero-shot